yibei106/yibei106/README.md

 My name is Yi Bei, and I hold a degree in Computer Science with a specialization in Data Analytics.
 I'm passionate about coding and have a strong interest in machine learning, constantly exploring innovative solutions through my projects.

-- 🔭 I’m currently working on projects utilizing the Go programming language.
+- 🔭 I’m currently working on projects using the Go programming language.
 - 🌱 I recently completed my final year project on crime prediction using machine learning technique, check it out [here]()
 - 👯I’m eager to start my professional career and apply my expertise meaningfully in the field.
 Please feel free to contact me via yibei0106@gmail.com